talpor/python-amazon-mws/README.md

 * Finish InboundShipments & OutboundShipments APIs
 * Build Docs

+# Notes About MWS

+* Amazon does not provide a sandbox, every changes you do with this client is submitted to a Amazon marketplace
+* Amazon uses clusters, not every response is the same respone like some seconds ago.

 # Contribute

 If you like the project, please, contact me at commonzenpython@gmail.com (gtalk and email) and help me improve it.